 In fact, the original dish uses pork and is known as ‘babi pong teh’, where ‘babi’ means pig in the Malay language.
 Substituting it with chicken, it simply becomes ’ayam pong teh’ as in the Malay language, ‘ayam’ means chicken.

 I have to admit that this dish tastes even better overnight even though I do not encourage consuming such food.
 The potatoes taste so good after absorbing the fermented bean paste and palm sugar.

 Aromatics and tofu puffs in pong teh chicken

-Originally, this dish is cooked with pork and potatoes without the extra herbs like cloves, star anise or dried bean curds.
+Originally, pong teh is cooked without the extra herbs like cloves, star anise or dried bean curds.
 I personally love the herbs combination as it makes the dish exceptionally flavourful.
 As I have mentioned, the gravy of this dish is really delicious.
-When tofu puffs are added to it, they soaked up the gravy.
+So, when tofu puffs are added, they soaked up the gravy.
 You can imagine the gravy flooding your mouth as you sink your teeth into them!